 Edouard Manet was born in 1832 into a bourgeoisie household in Paris, France.
 He was fascinated by painting from a very young age.
 His parents were not happy with his artistic interests.
 But he was eventually allowed to attend art school, where he studied many of the old masters in Europe.

-In all those professions, Edouard’s father presented to him.
+In all those professions Edouard’s father presented to him.
 Edouard either failed at or refused to do.
 Eventually, his father accepted his chosen profession to become an artist.

 It was after Edouard opened his art studio and started to paint professionally that he married Suzanne Leenhoff; Suzanne was an excellent pianist and has been hired by their father in 1851 to teach his sons to play the piano.
 Suzanne was about three years older than Edouard.

-Here are somethings we know about Suzanne and Edouard’s relationship:
+Things we know about Suzanne and Edouard’s relationship:

 - Suzanne was older than Edouard and had been his piano tutor.

-- When Edouard and Suzanne married, she had a 10-year-old son named Leon- Edouard Koella.
+- When Edouard and Suzanne married, she had a 10-year-old son named Leon-Edouard Koella.

 - Some say that Suzanne had an affair with Edouard’s father, Auguste.